fossasia/open-event-server/docs/installation/local.md

 export SERVER_NAME=localhost:5000
 ```

-The URL is short, thank to the resemble of Postgres user and OS user.
+The URL is short, thanks to the resemble of Postgres user and OS user.

 * **Step 5** - Start the postgres service.